mty-c/car-parking-control-with-artificial-intelligence/README.md

 # car-parking-control-with-artificial-intelligence
 The program detects incorrectly parked vehicles through the trained model

-Trained model educated by using https://teachablemachine.withgoogle.com
+The trained model was trained using https://teachablemachine.withgoogle.com